konsthack/konsthack.github.io/README.md

 # Konsthack
-A reseach blog for kosntfack hackerspace.
+A reseach blog for konstfack hackerspace.